-Mr. Munro’s major recent engagements include SEFC Properties Ltd., Tirecraft Group, Pine Valley Mining Corporation, Jameson House Properties, Air Canada and Nortel.
-Mr. Munro also has international insolvency experience having worked in Hong Kong for four years, primarily involved in the wind up of a large investment bank.
+Mr. Munro’s major engagements include SEFC Properties Ltd., Tirecraft Group, Purewal Blueberry Farms Ltd., Pine Valley Mining Corporation, Jameson House Properties, Air Canada and Nortel.
+Mr. Munro also has international insolvency experience, having worked in Hong Kong for four years, primarily involved in the wind-up of a large investment bank.
 Industries that Mr. Munro has been involved in during his numerous receiverships, bankruptcies and consulting engagements include manufacturing, wholesale and retail distribution, computer software development and distribution, automotive dealerships and professional services.

 In November 2010, SEFC Properties Ltd., the company that designed and constructed the former athlete’s village used during the 2010 Vancouver Winter Olympics, was placed into receivership by an order of the British Columbia Supreme Court.
-Mr. Munro provided oversight of all aspects of this project including its re-branding and marketing efforts, management of litigation issues, coordination of deficiency remediation work and reporting to the Court and secured lender.
+Mr. Munro provided oversight of all aspects of this project including its re-branding and marketing efforts, management of litigation issues, coordination of deficiency remediation work and reporting to the court and secured lender.
 In addition, Mr. Munro led the sales processes for the commercial strata units, which were sold using a stalking horse offer, and 119 units contained within three purpose built rental buildings.

 Before that, Mr. Munro acted as the court-appointed Monitor of Pine Valley Mining Corporation (“Pine Valley”) pursuant to proceedings under the Companies’ Creditors Arrangement Act.
 Pine Valley owned and operated the Willow Creek Coal Mine, which produces pulverised coal injection and coking coal.
 The proceedings provided a platform for the orderly sale of Pine Valley, the proceeds of which were used to fund an approved proposal to its creditors.